 - 10.6.1.
 First go round.
 Contestant may trade positions in the first go round, for a PRCA/WPRA sanctioned event only in accordance with the terms and conditions of Rules 10.6.1.1 through 10.6.1.5. - 10.6.1.1.
 Eligibility.
-Contestants may trade positions in

-- 10.6.1.2.
+Contestants may trade positions in the first go round of a PRCA/WPRA sanctioned rodeo.
+A contestant shall be limited to only two first go round trades per rodeo at any given PRCA/WPRA sanctioned rodeo.
+Trades shall also be buddy groups of which the traded individuals are members. - 10.6.1.2.
 Notification to Procom and second callback period.
 For a trade to be effective, each contestant involved in a trade must personally notify Procom Trade Line of the trade before the trade deadline for that specific rodeo.
 Procom will establish second position call back time (after the original call back time) for contestants to confirm whether the trade was made.
 Contestants shall be responsible for contacting Procom Trade Line to ensure the trade was made, and no contestant shall be excused from fines or their sanctions for missed competition times because a trade was not made.
-Information on entries will not be given to rodeo secretaries or rodeo committees until after the second callback period has ended - 10.6.1.3.
+Information on entries will not be given to rodeo secretaries or rodeo committees until after the second callback period has ended

+- 10.6.1.3.
 Trading Options: No re-designation of Unofficial.
 If a trade is allowed under these Rules, the positions of the contestants involved in the trade may be exchanged.
 Once a trade is granted, the traded positions shall be effective for all go rounds in that rodeo.
 If a trade request is granted, the contestants involved in the trade may no longer designate that rodeo or event as an "unofficial" rodeo or event, even if the contestant would still be eligible to re-designate the rodeo or event as "unofficial" pursuant to WPRA Rule 10.4.1.12. - 10.6.1.4.
 Violations and Turnout Fines.
 Any contestant or other individual found to be intentionally violating the provisions of this rule will be disqualified from the rodeo, will be required to return any and all monies won at the rodeo in the event involved, and will be subject to a fine.
-For purposes of turnout fines, once a contestant has traded positions, she will be treated as if she has received her requested preference for a performance preference rodeo.
+For purposes of turnout fines, once a contestant has traded positions, she will be treated as if she has received her requested preference for a performance preference rodeo. - 10.6.1.5.

-10.6.1.5.
 Contestant CAN trade from a performance or slack to an open position (release or turn out).
 Trading into an open position can be made through Procom up until the trade deadline.
-In addition a Pilot will be conducted at a few 2018 rodeos to allow trades to remaining open positions.
-Details will be provided in ground rules, if applicable.